teggno/exoedit/RunningWidgets.md

 Portal Widgets can be run with live and fake data.
 If you do not configure anything, they will display live data.

 ### Displaying Fake Data
 If you want to display fake data for a portal widget, you can add the property `fake` with the value `true` to the widget's entry in the `exoedit.json` file.
-(Domain widgets do not need this configuration because they cannot display live data.)
+(Domain widgets do not need this configuration because they can only display fake data.)
 ```json
 { "path": "SomeFolder/MyPortalWidget.js", "dashboardId": "243242", "widgetTitle": "Awsome Widget", "fake": true }
 ```